 The normal opening hours are 9am - 6pm daily but the temple does stay open later sometimes especially during the major religious festivals such as Wesak Day, the Mooncake Festival and Chinese New Year.
 Since the temple is decorated with beautiful coloured lights I think I would like to go at night next time in order to soak up the atmosphere.

-If you want to check when they are open in the evenings you could try calling them on 03 2274 7088.
+If you want to check when they are open in the evenings you could try calling them on 03 2274 7088 or take a look at this website for news of upcoming events.

 There is no entrance charge but donations are always welcome.

-The temple is marked on the map on my Top KL Attractions page.
+The temple location is marked on this map